28 April 2020

 For me, the next spaces to watch are the increasing share of renewable energy, energy storage deployment and hybrid solutions, increase in grid parity projects with further improvements in the levelized cost of electricity (LCOE) and increased energy access in developing countries.

 What sort of challenges did you encounter in entering the sector?
-Can you tell us about an achievement wherein you overcame such a challenge?

 The renewable sector has been historically led by heavy engineering and it is not surprising that energy companies were traditionally male-dominated.
 Given my engineering background I have become used to be a minority in number from very early on (there were only three other female colleagues in my first year of university) however I have never felt this imposed a particular challenge in my career development and I consider the job opportunities and promoting have been granted based on merits and suitability for the role.